-Protein structure is tightly linked to protein function.
-Detailed characterization of protein structure enables understanding and control of protein function and is therefore among the activities central to academic and industrial research and development.
+Protein structure is tightly linked to function.
+Detailed characterization of protein structure enables you to understand and control protein function.
+It is therefore among the activities central to academic and industrial research and development.

 Neisseria meningitidis is the leading cause of bacteraemia and sepsis in children and young adults due to the non-specific nature of its initial symptoms and the rapid progress of infection.
 Vaccination is the best approach to protect individuals and progress has been made in their development.
 However, the existing strategy cannot be used with serogroup B, which is the most common form of the disease in Europe and North America.